Trying to Conceive Again

 If you have had medical management followed by surgery, you can start taking a folic acid supplement again once your doctors have confirmed that all of the pregnancy has resolved.
 This is particularly important if you have been having blood tests to check hCG levels after your surgery.
 You can start to try to conceive again 12 weeks after the date that the methotrexate was administered.

-The NHS website has more information on vitamins, supplements, and nutrition during pregnancy.
+The NHS website has more information on vitamins, supplements, and nutrition before and during pregnancy.

 Back to top